ooni/spec/ooni-partnerships/ooni-partnership-program.md

 points which will allow for the continuous collection of daily measurements.
 This can enable us to compare results across time and to better detect and evaluate network interferences.
-Lepidopter is also particularly useful because it allows us to provision it with new URLs to be tested, since it is meant to constantly be connected to a network.
+Lepidopter is also particularly useful because it allows for the provision of new URLs to be tested, since it is meant to constantly be connected to a network.

 **More types of data collection**